odestry/theme-quiz/README.md

 After authenticating, this will start a local development server running at `https://localhost:9292` that you can use to preview your changes.

+### Setup

+To setup the quiz you'll need to create a new page and add the following code to it:

 ## Tools

 There are a number of really useful tools that the Shopify Themes team uses during development.
 This theme is already set up to work with these tools.